Matt Duchene Game Preview: Stars vs. Lightning

 Duchene Season Stats Insights

-- In 20 games this season, Duchene has averaged 15:55 on the ice, while putting up a plus-minus of +6.
+- In 21 games this season, Duchene has averaged 15:51 on the ice, while putting up a plus-minus rating of +8.

-- In six of 20 games this season, Duchene has scored a goal, but there are no multi-goal efforts on his ledger.
+- Duchene has a goal in six of 21 contests this year, but no multi-goal games so far.

-- Duchene has a point in 13 of 20 games this year, with multiple points in three of them.
+- Duchene has a point in 13 of 21 games this season, with multiple points in three of them.

-- Duchene has posted an assist in a game 10 times this season in 20 games played, including multiple assists once.
+- Duchene has posted an assist in a game 10 times this year in 21 games played, including multiple assists once.

-- Duchene's odds on his points prop carry an implied probability of 54.1% that he hits the over.
+- The implied probability is 52.6% that Duchene hits the over on his points prop total based on the odds.

-- Duchene has an implied probability of 39.2% of going over his assist prop bet, based on the odds.
+- The implied probability of Duchene going over his assist prop bet, based on the odds, is 37.7%.

 Sign up for Underdog fantasy today.